-In the world of finance, settlement of securities including derivatives is a business process whereby the contract is executed on a pre-decided settlement date.
+In the world of finance, settlement of securities, including derivatives, is a business process whereby the contract is executed on a pre-decided settlement date.

-In case of derivative contracts of Futures or Options, on the settlement date, the seller of the contract will either deliver the actual underlying of the asset which is called as Physical Derivative of the underlying asset for which the derivative contract has been undertaken.The second method is the Cash settlement methodCash Settlement MethodCash settlement is a settlement option frequently used in trading futures and options contracts, where the underlying assets are not physically delivered at the expiration date.
+In the case of derivative contracts of Futures or Options, on the settlement date, the seller of the contract will either deliver the actual underlying asset, which is called the Physical Derivative of the underlying asset for which the derivative contract has been undertaken.The second method is the Cash settlement methodCash Settlement MethodCash settlement is a settlement option frequently used in trading futures and options contracts, where the underlying assets are not physically delivered at the expiration date.
 At the same time, only the difference is paid by either of the parties, depending on the market rate., in which case the cash position is transferred from the buyer to the seller on the settlement date.

-- What is Cash Settlement?
+- What is a Cash Settlement?

-What is Cash Settlement?
+What is a Cash Settlement?

-This method of settlement involves the seller of the financial instrument not delivering the underlying asset but transfers the Net Cash position.
+This method of settlement involves the seller of the financial instrument, not delivering the underlying asset but transfers the Net Cash position.
 For instance, the purchaser of a Sugarcane Futures contract, who wants to settle the contract in cash, will have to pay the difference between the Spot price of the contract as of the settlement date and the Futures price pre-decided.
 The purchaser is not required to take physical ownership of the sugarcane bundles.

 $60 (Exit Price) – $50 (Entry Price) = $10 per bushel